 Manhattan Life Insurance Company (“Manhattan Life”) is the life insurance-oriented subsidiary of Houston-based Manhattan Life Group.
 Other subsidiaries of the Manhattan Life Group include Manhattan Life Assurance Company, Family Life Insurance Company, and Western United Life Assurance Company.

-Manhattan Life also recently acquired Utah-based Standard Life and Casualty Insurance Company—not to be confused with the much larger Standard Insurance Company (a/k/a “The Standard“).
+Manhattan Life also recently acquired Utah-based Standard Life and Casualty Insurance Company—not to be confused with the larger Standard Insurance Company (a/k/a “The Standard“).

 1850